|

 Calamus I’ve always likened to the song of crickets.
 If I

-were to describe her using the idea of resonance, of
+were to describe it using the idea of resonance, of

 sound, I would think of the long, slow undulating rhythm